stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/Networking/readme.txt

 connected.
 This number has no theoretical limit.
 Practically the total number of units will be limited by delay times and/or electrical loads on the bus line.

+This program behaves as follows:
+  - After reset LED1 is ON
+  - By Pressing on KEY Button : LED2 turns ON and all other Leds are OFF, on the N eval-boards connected to the bus.
+  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other Leds are OFF on the N eval-boards.

 @note This example is tested with a bus of 3 units.
-The same program example is loaded in all units to send and receive frames.
+The same program example is
+      loaded in all units to send and receive frames.
+@note Any unit in the CAN bus may play the role of sender (by pressing KEY button)
+      or receiver.

 	The CAN is configured as follow:
     - Bit Rate   = 1 Mbit/s